flancian/garden/agora pkg chapter.md

 # Background

-The Agora can be defined in a nutshell as a subset of the [[internet]][^web] used consciously towards a particular purpose.
+The Agora can be defined in a nutshell as a subset of the [[internet]][^web] used consciously and towards a particular purpose.
 As mentioned previously, it can also be seen as both a platform and a protocol for provisioning and maintaining a [[knowledge commons]].
 Because of both this wide definition and the wide applicability of the principles detailed in this article, the background required to put this effort in context is ample and fuzzily defined at the edges.

 [^web]: Or [[Web]]?
 See literature for most common term, likely web due to ties to the [[semantic web]] if nothing else.

 ## Terminology

 This project is of very large scope and might make use of non standard terminology.
-To ease understanding, here we provide a short summary of key terms to follow.
+To aid understanding, here we provide a short summary of key terms to follow.

 - [[Agora]]: a [[protocol]], a [[platform]], a [[commons]].
 The [[noosphere]]. [[Internet]] as a tool held right.
 - [[Graph]]: the heart of the Agora.
 A distributed [[knowledge graph]] in particular, both explicitly and implicitly containing a variety of social graphs.